 - $2,199 per capita

 - FDI Inflow:

-After President Amadou Toumani Touré was ousted in a March 2012 military coup, Tuareg separatists and militants linked to al-Qaeda took control of Northern Mali and declared independence.
-French armed forces restored government control in the major cities in January 2013, and Tuareg rebels signed a peace accord in June.
-In August 2013, former Prime Minister Ibrahim Boubacar Keita won the presidential election in a second-round ballot.
-In May 2014, peace talks with Tuareg separatists in the North broke down, and rebels seized control of several northern cities.
-Approximately 1,500 French troops remain in the country along with a U.N. peacekeeping operation.
-The economy depends on agricultural exports such as cotton for revenue, and price fluctuations and drought have contributed to poverty and political instability.
+After President Amadou Toumani Touré was ousted in a March 2012 military coup, Tuareg separatists and al-Qaeda–linked militants took control of northern Mali and declared independence.
+French armed forces restored government control in the major cities in January 2013, and former Prime Minister Ibrahim Boubacar Keita won the presidency in a second round of balloting in August.
+In June 2015, the government signed a peace accord with an alliance of Tuareg separatist groups, but clashes between the separatists and pro-government militias soon resumed.
+French troops remain in the country along with a U.N. peacekeeping operation that has suffered more peacekeepers killed than any other current U.N. peacekeeping mission.

-Mali’s top individual income tax rate is 40 percent, and its top corporate tax rate is 35 percent.
+The top individual income tax rate is 40 percent, and the top corporate tax rate is 35 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 14.5 percent of gross domestic product.
-Government expenditures are equal to 19 percent of domestic production, and government debt is equivalent to about 32 percent of domestic output.
+The overall tax burden equals 15.3 percent of total domestic income.
+Government spending has amounted to 20 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.4 percent of GDP.
+Public debt is equivalent to 36.3 percent of GDP.

 Despite some progress, the regulatory framework does not encourage much-needed economic diversification or private-sector development efficiently.
 Labor regulations, although not fully enforced, are relatively rigid.
 The government has eliminated fuel subsidies through market pricing.
 In the electricity sector, subsidies have been reduced by de facto rate increases, but significant untargeted subsidies remain in effect.